 When you stack all three deals (which you can do), that’s some incredible value.

-All orders are, of course, guaranteed to arrive at your doorstep.
-If yours is lost or seized somewhere along the way, expect a full refund or a free re-ship.
+All orders are, of course, guaranteed to reach your doorstep.
+If yours is lost or seized along the way, expect a full refund or a free re-ship – your choice.

-Visa, Mastercard, and Bitcoin are all accepted forms of payment.
-You get 20% off for paying with Bitcoin and a further 10% off as a returning customer.
+Mastercard, Visa, and Amex are all accepted forms of payment, as are the cryptocurrencies Bitcoin, Ethereum, and Nano.
+You get 20% off for paying with any of the latter and a further 10% off as a returning customer.

-Though those discounts are not as high as the ones offered by, for example, ModafinilXL, they will still save you a lot of money.
+No, these discounts are not at the same level as what ModafinilXL offers.
+But they will still save you a lot of money.

 Modafinil is an excellent cognitive enhancer that anyone, from the ever sleep-deprived student to the hard-working professional, can benefit from.